Gender inequality at work: what we can learn from our prehistoric ancestors

 In the past ten years or so, the study of history has become increasingly important culturally and politically in promoting gender equality, both in the context of the workplace and beyond.
 Traditionally, however, males have dominated the field of history, which is too often focused on the achievements of men.
 Take the 19th century’s Great Men theory of leadership, for example.
 As Scottish historian Thomas Carlyle wrote, “The history of the world is but the biography of great men.”
 But times have changed.
-Schools no longer teach history solely by recalling the creative genius, inventiveness, political courage and military exploits of men.
+Schools no longer teach history solely by recalling the creative genius, inventiveness, political courage, and military exploits of men.
 Awareness of cognitive bias has increased and we now know how role models and stories shape children’s imaginations and influence their career choices.
 Similarly, prehistory has always influenced workplace gender roles, in accordance with the hunter-gatherer model.
-Although archaeology could have left room for diverse and tentative interpretations, 19th-century thinkers simply transposed their contemporary gendered division of labour onto prehistory.
+Although archaeology could have left room for diverse and tentative interpretations, 19th-century thinkers simply transposed their contemporary gendered division of labor onto prehistory.
 They used their incomplete understanding of Palaeolithic human societies to demonstrate that the gender roles of their own time were “natural”.
 However, prehistoric gender clichés have mostly been debunked.
 And perpetuating them merely maintains the prejudices that continue to fuel gender inequality in the modern workplace.

 Marylène Patou-Mathis is a prehistorian and director of research at the CNRS (French National Centre for Scientific Research).
 In her 2020 book L’homme préhistorique est aussi une femme (Prehistoric Man is also a Woman), she said: “No, prehistoric women didn’t spend all their time sweeping the cave and looking after the children while waiting for the men to return from the hunt.
 The idea of reducing them to the role of prehistoric housewives is wrong.
-They also pursued large mammals, made tools and ornaments, built habitats and explored forms of symbolic expression.
+They also pursued large mammals, made tools and ornaments, built habitats, and explored forms of symbolic expression.
 There is no archaeological evidence that certain activities were forbidden to women in the earliest societies, nor that they were considered inferior and subordinate to men.”

 This is where the future and prehistory connect: we must stop projecting biases from modern society onto our views of prehistoric humanity.

 Although Patou-Mathis’s books have not been translated into English, this one is strongly recommended for any French speakers interested in gender inequalities at work.
-Specifically, it offers insights into how these inequalities are maintained by traditional narratives, how businesses envision future models and reveals the cultural biases that keep those models trapped in the past.
+Specifically, it offers insights into how these inequalities are maintained by traditional narratives, how businesses envision future models, and reveals the cultural biases that keep those models trapped in the past.

 “Until the end of the 19th century, artistic and literary production, with rare exceptions, built up an image of prehistoric men as violent. (…) The approach of the first prehistorians and the image they bequeathed of prehistoric humans revolved around two major biases: a primordial violence and a progressive and linear evolution of human history.”
 Marylène Patou-Mathis in L’homme Préhistorique est aussi une Femme.